Harish0596/ticket-bot/data/nlu/agent.hobby.md

 - i want to know about your hobbies
 - what do you do when you have nothing to do
 - how do you spend your time?
-- what is your hobby
-- What do you do when you are free
 - What do you do when you are free?